 Mika Elo is professor of artistic research and the head of the doctoral program in fine arts at the University of the Arts Helsinki.
 The areas of his research interest include photography theory, media aesthetics and epistemology of artistic research.
 He is participating in the discussions in these areas in the capacity of visual artist, educator, curator and researcher.
 His most recent publications include the book chapter "Ineffable dispositions" (2018) in Transpositions – Aesthetico-Epistemic Operators in Artistic Research (ed.
 Michael Schwab) and Figures of Touch (2018), a book co-edited with Miika Luoto.
 In 2012-2013 Elo co-curated the Finnish exhibition Falling Trees at the Biennale Arte 2013 in Venice.
 He is also a member of the editorial board of tiede&edistys, JAR and RUUKKU.

 As Professor of Artistic Research (Finnish Academy of Fine Art 2010-2015) and as Dean of MaHKU Utrecht, Henk Slager has made significant contributions to the debate on the role of research in visual art.
 In 2004, Henk Slager – together with Jan Kaila and Gertrud Sandqvist – initiated the European Artistic Research Network (EARN), a network that investigates the impacts of artistic research on current art education through symposia, expert meetings, and presentations.
-Departing from a similar focus on artistic research, in 2015 he published The Pleasure of Research, an overview of educational and curatorial research projects between 2007 and 2014.
-He has also (co-)produced various curatorial projects, e.g., The Utopia of Access, 2nd Research Pavilion, 57th Venice Biennale, Venice, 2017; Timely Meditations, 5th Guangzhou Triennial, Guangzhou, 2016; Experimentality, 1st Research Pavilion, 56th Venice Biennale, Venice, 2015; Aesthetic Jam, Project Taipei Biennial, Taipei, 2014; Offside Effect, 1st Tbilisi Triennial, Tbilisi, 2012; Doing Research, curatorial project for dOCUMENTA (13), Kassel, 2012; As the Academy Turns, Manifesta 8 Collaborative project, 2010; Nameless Science, Apex Art, New York, 2009; and Translocalmotion, 7th Shanghai Biennale, Shanghai, 2008.
+Departing from a similar focus on artistic research, he also (co-)produced various curatorial projects, e.g. To Seminar, BAK Utrecht 2017; Timely Meditations, 5th Guangzhou Triennial, Guangzhou, 2015; Aesthetic Jam, Project Taipei Biennial, Taipei, 2014; Offside Effect, 1st Tbilisi Triennial, Tbilisi, 2012; Doing Research, curatorial project for dOCUMENTA (13), Kassel, 2012; As the Academy Turns, Manifesta 8 Collaborative project, 2010; Nameless Science, Apex Art, New York, 2009; and Translocalmotion, 7th Shanghai Biennale, Shanghai, 2008.
+In 2015 he published The Pleasure of Research, an overview of educational and curatorial research projects.